taviso/stfjson/README.md

 ## Exporting Agenda Data to STF

-In Lotus Agenda, you can either export an agenda file to STD manually:
+In Lotus Agenda, you can either export an agenda file to STF manually:

 ```
 F10 (menu) -> File -> Transfer -> Export